 The gem of the Northern Portugal, located at the bank of Douro river, gave a name to the kingdom of Portucale which in XII century became an independent country: Portugal.
 The city of the bridges, the magical place where the sweet Port wine comes from, offers to the visitors many attractions: the Cathedral, Clérigos tower, old-style bookstores, museums, the House of Music and many more, always combining the spirit of decadence with the most modern architecture and arts.

 First you will follow the yellow arrows till Rates.
-In Rates pay attention as there the Camino divides itself.
+In Rates pay attention as the Camino divides itself there.
 The 90% of pilgrims will follow that day to Barcelos, but your goal is to get back to the Atlantic coast, so you must choose the Esposende direction.
 That beautifully located village offers relax and peace.
 Many centuries ago that zone was inhabited by Celts.
 Among the proofs there is a “castro” – fortified Celtic settlement and a menhir in São Paio de Antas.

 Viana do Castelo is a Portuguese town of folklore per excellence.
 The feast time is May and August.
 Beautiful picturesque processions, women is traditional dresses, real flower carpets decorating the streets… We also recommend taking a lift to Santa Luzia hill to visit a temple and to admire the town panoramic views.